 Maybe you are both aroused and far away from each other and therefore decide it’s the only option available to you at that moment in time.
 You might be using a dating app like Tinder, Grindr or Blendr and the person you’re sending a nude to is someone you’ve never met or chatted to before.

 Things to consider if you are thinking about pressing ‘send’

-- If you send it to a stranger or someone you don’t trust, there have been cases where nudes have been used to blackmail people.
+- There have been cases where nudes have been used to blackmail people

 OK, I’ve considered what can go wrong, now - how can I protect myself?